Adewale-Folorunsho/InstaClone/README.md

-# Project 4 - Instagram
+# Project 4 - InstaClone

-Instagram is a photo sharing app using Parse as its backend.
+InstaClone is a photo sharing app using Parse as its backend.

 Time spent: 20 hours spent in total